siya-pathak/siya-pathak.github.io/content/en/_index.md

 cascade:
   featured_image: '/images/home-bg.jpg'
 ---
-I'm a UG student majoring in Information Technology.

-I am a Full-stack developer with good knowledge of algortithms, logic, programming, and its implementations.
+I'm a UG student majoring in Information Technology ineterested in full-stack development with good knowledge of algorithms, logic, programming, and its implementations.

 ---